appbead/webkit-wiki/Home.md

 Master contains exact mirror of upstream WebKit repository at git://git.webkit.org/WebKit.git.
 Things not directly related to Qt port, like MIPS support, are developed against master, and go through code review on webkit.org.

-Development of QtWebKit currently happens in qtwebkit-1 branch.
-Warning: it can be rebased to master at any time, so please be careful.
+Development of QtWebKit currently happens in qtwebkit-stable branch.

 ## System requirements